-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Use

 The narrow mouth of the Soma makes it hard to fill up but easy to drink from.
-The lid is bamboo with plastic on the inside and it fits well on the top of the bottle with only one full rotation to tighten.
+The lid is bamboo with plastic on the inside, and it fits well on the top of the bottle with only one full rotation to tighten.
 One problem we ran into when filling the bottle was its tendency to overflow due to its small size.
 When filling from a fast spout or a portable water jug, the bottle would fill with water too quickly, not allowing us time to turn the water off before overflowing all over our hands and arms.
 Not a deal breaker, but something to note when filling in non-traditional settings (i.e. somewhere besides the sink).

 Ease of Cleaning

 The mouth of the bottle is very narrow, making cleaning the inside difficult.
-The Soma compares to the Platypus Softbottle in degree of difficulty to clean the inside.
+The Soma compares to the Platypus Softbottle in the degree of difficulty to clean the inside.
 In this category, the Lifefactory fared better due to its wider mouth.
 Another issue that popped up after a few months of use with the Soma bottle was the accumulation of water between the silicone sleeve and the glass.
-This became an issue when we noticed mold beginning to grow in this area, and it is difficult to remove the sleeve to clean the inside of the sleeve.
+This became an issue when we noticed mold beginning to grow in this area, and it's hard to remove the sleeve to clean the inside of the sleeve.
 The LifeFactory's sleeve has many more holes, and thus allows for more air to get between the sleeve and the bottle.
 This bottle did not accumulate mold between the sleeve and bottle.